 Overriding the RCL with this switch should only be done in the case of an emergency or when servicing the boom.

 A flashing light on the RCL display indicates the switch has been activated.

-Refer to the RCL operator's manual for more information.
+Refer to the RCL Operator Manual for more information.